16 May 2024

 17 March 2024

-The Needles Eye and Wishing Stone - Brimam Rocks
+The Needles Eye and Wishing Stone - Brimham Rocks

 The crags and strangely shaped rock formations known as Brimham Rocks are spread across a moorland hilltop 8 miles to the north-west of Harrogate.